 Biochemistry research at the College of Medicine is in part driven by analytical technologies and instrumentation, such as protein production and purification, spectroscopy, structure analysis, mass spectrometry, and biosensor-based protein-protein interaction analysis.
-Molecular and cell biology are the major experimental approaches that complement biochemistry and enable the elucidation of cellular processes at the biochemical level.
+Molecular and cell biology are major experimental approaches complementing biochemistry and enable the elucidation of cellular processes at the biochemical level related to human disease.

 Research at the Department of Biochemistry & Molecular Biology

-The major disease focus has been cancer.
-Cancer is a multifaceted disease, and basic biochemical/molecular research on a broad range of cellular processes has been extremely powerful in understanding cancer biology—from transformation, to metastasis, to response to treatment; hence cancer biology is a "big tent" under which many disparate areas of inquiry can be united and focused.
+Our major disease focus has been on cancer.
+Cancer is a multifaceted disease and basic biochemical/molecular research on a broad range of cellular processes has been extremely powerful in understanding cancer biology—from transformation, to metastasis, to response, to treatment.
+Cancer biology is a "big tent" under which many disparate areas of inquiry can be united and focused.

-- Control of cell proliferation (Clifford, Noguchi, Reginato)
+- Control of cell proliferation (Bouchard, Noguchi, Reginato)

 A second research theme is directed toward understanding structure-function relationships in biological macromolecules.
 This includes studies of:

-Another initiative that has arisen from this approach is in the development of small molecule inhibitors (Loll, Jameson, Chaiken, Mazin), including development of new antibiotics (Loll, Jorns, Jameson).
+Another initiative arising from this approach is in the development of small molecule inhibitors (Loll, Chaiken, Reginato), including development of new antibiotics (Loll).